codekushi/Flack-Chat/README.md

 # Flack-Chat
-A Book Review app written using FLASK and GoodReads API as a project for CS50's WEB PROGRAMMING USING PYTHON AND JAVASCRIPT
+A chat app using Flask, SocketIO and JavaScript SocketIO client as a project for CS50's WEB PROGRAMMING USING PYTHON AND JAVASCRIPT